-There is a growing awareness that BSL does not improve community safety and penalizes responsible dog owners and their family companions.
-Both the Netherlands and Italy have repealed their BSL in recent years.
-From January 2012-May 2013, three times as many American communities have either considered and rejected a breed- specific ordinance, or repealed an existing one, as have enacted BSL.
-Massachusetts, Nevada, Connecticut , Rhode Island, and South Dakota have recently enacted state laws that prohibit their towns and counties from regulating dogs on the basis of breed.
-Seventeen states now prohibit BSL.
-The Obama Administration has announced its opposition to BSL, stating that “research shows that bans on certain types of dogs are largely ineffective and often a waste of public resources.”
+A: There is a growing awareness that BSL does not improve community safety and penalizes responsible dog owners and their family companions.
+From January 2012-May 2014, more than seven times as many American communities have either considered and rejected a breed-specific ordinance, or repealed an existing one, as have enacted BSL.
+Massachusetts, Nevada, Connecticut, Rhode Island, South Dakota, and Utah have recently enacted state laws that prohibit their towns and counties from regulating dogs on the basis of breed.
+Eighteen states now prohibit BSL.
+The White House Administration has announced its opposition to BSL, stating that “research shows that bans on certain types of dogs are largely ineffective and often a waste of public resources.”